The new London docks of the early 19th century

 When completed, ships entered the London Docks through one of two locks that lead into basins and from there into any of three docks: Eastern, Western or Tobacco.
 These could hold up to 390 ships at any one time.
 A third lock onto the river at the western end – the former Hermitage Dock – gave access to lighters.
 Each dock was surrounded by a spacious quay.
 Wine and spirits were stored in the vast undercroft of the bonded warehouses covering about 20 acres.
 The huge tobacco warehouse could hold 24,000 hogsheads (or 5,700 cubic metres) of tobacco.
 Up to 25,000 bales of wool were sold at public sales each week on the ‘Great Wool Floor’.

 Unlike the regime at the West India Docks, there were less authoritarian regulations at the London Docks regarding security, and less regimented than would be at the later East India Docks.
 One hundred permanent staff were employed at the beginning.
-Ships’ crews, wine merchants and their agents were allowed to come and go and it was possible for cargo owners to take samples.
+Ships’ crews, wine merchants and their agents were allowed to come and go, and it was possible for cargo owners to take samples of alcohol.
 It was quite normal for privileged individuals with suitable connections to bring a party of guests into the vaults and be escorted around by a cooper to take a glass of each of different kinds of wines and sherries from the many barrels.
 Management and workers and even seamen would visit the vaults for a tipple known as a ‘waxer’.